DanielGordon1/recipe_roundabout/README.md

 UI
 - We first do a search and load from the DB.
 - Results are sorted based on their match.
 (Maybe use search scope in associated search for PG search https://github.com/Casecommons/pg_search)
-- If there are no results ask if the user wants to search the internet.
 - If the user reaches the end of the result list, ask if the user wants to search the internet.
 (ChatGPT)
 - User can sort recipes based on their cooking time.